 James L Turk

-Prior to joining CAUT, Jim was an Associate Professor of Sociology at the University of Toronto, specializing in Canadian Studies, and Director of the Labour Studies Program at University College.
 He also has been Executive Assistant to the National President of the Canadian Union of Public Employees, Director of Education for the Ontario Federation of Labour, and Research Director for the United Electrical, Radio and Machine Workers of Canada.
+He serves as a member of the Steering Committee of the International Civil Liberties Monitoring Group.
+His most recent paper is, “Academic Freedom in Canada: Its Origins, Components, and Limits,” Canadian Labour & Employment Law Journal 25(No. 1) 2023.